Discrimination law is now contained in the Equality Act 2010 and remains a large and complex area of law.

 How can we help?

-Our Employment Team have a wealth of experience in this area and have advised both employees and employers on all areas of discrimination.
+Our Employment Team has a wealth of experience in this area and have advised both employees and employers on all areas of discrimination.

 If you believe that you have been discriminated against at work then you may be able to make a claim against your employer.
 If you are still in employment then you may wish to make a formal complaint (grievance) against your employer and we can advise you on how to make a complaint.
 However, in practice, often this is not possible.